This accessibility statement applies to the Study Skills Website.

 Non-compliance with the accessibility regulations

 Some images and text have insufficient contrast.
 This fails WCAG 2.1 success criterion 1.4.3 (contrast – minimum).
-We will redesign this part of the site to conform to current regulations in the next site update in September 2021.
+We will redesign these site elements to conform to current regulations in the next site update in September 2022.

 Preparation of this accessibility statement